mesosphere/dcos-docs-site/pages/1.13/monitoring/logging/logging-reference/index.md

 ---
 layout: layout.pug
-navigationTitle:  Logging API
+navigationTitle:  Logging Reference
-title: Logging API
+title: Logging Reference
 menuWeight: 3
-excerpt: Using the Logging API
+excerpt:
 beta: false
 enterprise: false
 ---

+# Logging API

 The Logging API exposes node, component, and container (task) logs.

 The Logging API is backed by the [DC/OS Log component](/1.13/overview/architecture/components/#dcos-log), which runs on all nodes in the cluster.
 For more information about using the Logging API, see [Logging](/1.13/monitoring/logging/).
 For usage examples, see [Logging API Examples](/1.13/monitoring/logging/logging-api-examples/).

-# Compatibility
+## Compatibility

 The Logging API has been updated significantly for DC/OS 1.11 and later.